-The menus have been devised in collaboration with the school and the School Meals Service to meet the very complex and individual needs of the population and are constantly under review.
-There are currently two different menus in use, one which meets the particular requirements of our population with complex Autism (Red Team Menu) and the second for children with wider ranging food preferences (Blue and Yellow Team Menu).
+The menus have been devised in collaboration with the school and the School Meals Provider to meet the very complex and individual needs of the population and are constantly under review.
+There are currently two different menus in use, one which meets the particular requirements of our population with complex Autism (Red Team Menu) and the second for children with wider ranging food preferences (Yellow Team Menu).

 As all meals are cooked on site, if a child has any specific requirements, the school kitchen are happy to accommodate individual needs.
 The school’s inclusive practice ensures all children, whether they are gastrostomy fed or otherwise, receive varied, safe and sociable meal times.

-During dinnertime breaks, children can access a range of lunchtime clubs, and have opportunity for free play in our many bespoke playgrounds.
+During dinnertime breaks, children can access a range of areas, and have opportunity for free play in our many bespoke areas.